God Is Brazilian

-God Is Brazilian (Deus É Brasileiro) is a 2003 Brazilian comedy-drama film directed and co-written by Carlos Diegues, based on a story by João Ubaldo Ribeiro.
-In the film, God, portrayed by Antônio Fagundes, decides to take a vacation and heads to northeastern Brazil to find a saint as a replacement.
+God Is Brazilian (Deus É Brasileiro) is a 2003 Brazilian fantasy comedy-drama film co-written and directed by Carlos Diegues, based on the short story O Santo que Não Acreditava em Deus by João Ubaldo Ribeiro.
+In the film, God, portrayed by Antônio Fagundes, decides to take a vacation and heads to Northeastern Brazil to find a saint as a replacement.
+Filming took place over the course of 64 days in the Brazilian states of Tocantins, Alagoas, Pernambuco and Rio de Janeiro.

 Plot

 Taoca, a part-time fisherman and small-time con artist, finds a man holding on to a buoy in the middle of the ocean.
 The man claims he is God, but Taoca doesn't believe him until he performs some miracles.

 It seems God has decided to take a break and is searching for someone to temporarily take over.
 With Taoca, God travels the country in hopes of finding a new saint who is fit for the job.
 Along the way, they meet a woman, Madá, who joins the two in hopes they will take her to São Paulo, where her mother has died.

 Eventually, the trio comes across a young man who appears to have the right qualifications, except he has no belief in a higher power.